samegens/fibarohomestatus/README.md

 # FibaroHomeStatus

+## Deprecated: I'm using a new (private) display project to show this information and much more.

-CherryPy webserver that retrieves the status from my [https://www.fibaro.com/en/products/home-center-2/](Fibaro Home Center 2) and shows it in a form suitable for a small wall-mounted display.
+CherryPy webserver that retrieves the status from my [Fibaro Home Center 2](https://www.fibaro.com/en/products/home-center-2) and shows it in a form suitable for a small wall-mounted display.

 ![screenshot](images/screenshot.png "Screenshot")